AMWA-TV/bcp-005-01/docs/Architecture.md

 ## IPMX Gateway Encoder Component Diagram

 Figure 3 shows a component diagram for an IPMX Gateway Encoder.
 This diagram illustrates the role of a new architectural component shown in tan.
 This is a IS-04 Control that provides a RESTful API to support required User-Stories.
 This new component is called an IPMX Controller.
-It interacts with an HMIC Source by presenting an EDID to the source.
+It interacts with an HDMI Source by presenting an EDID to the source.
 It also is responsible for setup of IS-04 resources as described later in this document with Sequence Diagrams.
-The IPMX provides a proposed API called IS-XX.
+The IPMX Controller provides a proposed API called IS-XX.

 ![Component Diagram of an IPMX Gateway Encoder](images/ipmx_encoder_component_diagram.png)